 Washington Proof of Insurance Law

-In Washington you are required not only to have insurance, but also to carry proof and present it at the request of a law enforcement officer.
+In Washington, you are required not only to have insurance but also to carry proof and present it at the request of a law enforcement officer.
 Insurance cards must be kept with the vehicle at all times.

 The penalty for driving uninsured in Washington is a relatively high fine, which can increase with multiple infractions.
 If you are pulled over and are unable to present proof of insurance you will be required to appear in court to face charges.
-Drivers who are convicted to driving uninsured will be fined a minimum of $450.
+Drivers who are convicted of driving uninsured will be fined a minimum of $450.

-If you are able to present proof in court that you did have insurance at the time of the stop, you will still be required t pay court fees as a result of failure to have the proof on hand.
+If you are able to present proof in court that you did have insurance at the time of the stop, you will still be required to pay court fees as a result of failure to have the proof on hand.

 A driver who is involved in an accident while uninsured can face a much larger financial impact than a simple fine.
 The driver can be held responsible in court for injuries and property damage and can be required to pay out of pocket if there is a judgment handed down.

 Drivers caught uninsured may be required to file an SR-22, which is a proof of financial responsibility document.
 Failure to keep a current SR-22 on file after a conviction can result in further penalties against the driver.
 Usually, a driver is required to maintain and SR-22 for three years.

 Buying Car Insurance in Washington